 Annual progress reports; and

-Any other information of relevance to Validation.
+Any other information of relevance to EITI implementation and Validation.

-This work will include initial consultations with stakeholders, who are invited to submit any other documentation they consider relevant.
-Without prejudice to the ability of the Board to exercise their discretion to consider all available evidence, the Secretariat will not take into account actions undertaken after the commencement of Validation.
-The desk review was conducted in the period 1-24 July 2016 and included documents provided by NEITI.
+This work included initial consultations with NEITI, who was invited to submit any other documentation they considered relevant.
+In accordance with the Validation procedures, the Secretariat did not take into account actions undertaken after the commencement of Validation on 1 July 2016.

 2. Country visit.
 The country visit took place on 25 July–5 August 2016.
 All meetings took place in Abuja and Lagos.
-The secretariat met with the multi-stakeholder group and its members, the Independent Administrator and other key stakeholders, including stakeholder groups that are represented on, but not directly participating in, the multi-stakeholder group.
+The Secretariat met with the multi-stakeholder group and its members, the Independent Administrator, and other key stakeholders, including stakeholder groups that are represented on, but not directly participating in, the multi-stakeholder group.

-In addition to meeting with the MSG as a group, the Secretariat met with its constituent parts (government, companies and civil society) either individually or in constituency groups, with appropriate protocols to ensure that stakeholders are able to freely express their views and that requests for confidentially are respected.
+In addition to meeting with the MSG as a group, the Secretariat met with its constituent parts (government, companies, and civil society) either individually or in constituency groups, with appropriate protocols to ensure that stakeholders are able to freely express their views and that requests for confidentially are respected.

 The list of stakeholders to consult was prepared by NEITI, with inputs and suggestions from the International Secretariat.
 It is the International Secretariat’s view that the report covers views of the key stakeholders engaged in the EITI process.

 3. Reporting on progress against requirements.
-Based on these consultations, the International Secretariat will prepare a report making an initial evaluation of progress against requirements in accordance with the Validation Guide.
-The report will not include an overall assessment of compliance.
+Based on these consultations, the International Secretariat prepared this report, making an initial evaluation of progress against requirements in accordance with the Validation Guide.
+As required by the Validation Procedures, the report does not include an overall assessment of compliance.
 The report will be made available to the multi-stakeholder group for comment prior to quality assurance by the Independent Validator.

-The International Secretariat’s team comprised: Alex Gordy, Pablo Valverde, Sam Bartlett, Eddie Rich and Ines Schjolberg Marques.
+The International Secretariat’s team comprised: Alex Gordy, Pablo Valverde, Sam Bartlett, Eddie Rich, and Ines Schjolberg Marques.

 4. Independent Validation.
 In accordance with the EITI Standard, the EITI Board will appoint a Validator who will report to the Board via the Validation Committee.
 The Validator will assess whether the Secretariat's initial validation has been carried out in accordance with the Validation Guide.
 This will include: a detailed desk review of the relevant documentation for each requirement and the Secretariat’s initial evaluation for each requirement, and a risk-based approach for spot checks, and further consultations with stakeholders.
 The Board may request that the Validator undertake spot checks on specific requirements.
 The Validator will amend or comment on the Secretariat’s report as needed.
 The Validator then prepares a short summary (the Validation Report) for submission to the Board.
 This will include the Validator’s assessment of compliance with each provision, but not an overall assessment of compliance.
 The multi-stakeholder group will be invited to comment on the Validation Report.